 - Order

-For the science behind the outcomes that inspire parents to transition to Montessori lifestyles for their family, and an in-depth explanation of the nine Montessori principle topics, you can check out Montessori: The Science Behind the Genius.
-It's a very thorough and easy to understand explanation of the principles of Montessori education, and how they nurture healthy growth and development.
+For the science behind the outcomes that inspire parents to transition to Montessori lifestyles for their family, along with an in-depth explanation of the nine Montessori principle topics, check out Montessori: The Science Behind the Genius.

 - Independence in Practical Life Activities - Dressing, Handwashing, Toilet Awareness, Grace & Courtesy